Applying for Federal Student and/or Parent Direct Loans

 Click here to download the Teachers Loan Application.

-Entering freshmen must have been ranked in the top 40% of their high school graduation class and have a SAT or ACT score equal to or greater than the S.C. average for the year of graduation from high school or the most recent year for which such figures are available (currently these scores are SAT 986, ACT 19.6).
-Students must be a U.S. Citizen, resident of South Carolina, enrolled in good standing at an accredited institution on at least a half-time basis, must be enrolled in a program of teacher education, or have expressed an intent to enroll in such a program.
+Entering freshmen must have been ranked in the top 40% of their high school graduation class and have an SAT or ACT score equal to or greater than the S.C. average for the year of graduation from high school or the most recent year for which such figures are available (currently these scores are SAT 986, ACT 19.6).
+The student must be a U.S. Citizen, resident of South Carolina, enrolled in good standing at an accredited institution on at least a half-time basis, must be enrolled in a program of teacher education, or have expressed an intent to enroll in such a program.
 Enrolled undergraduate students, including enrolled freshmen, must have taken and passed the EEE/Praxis I Exam and have a cumulative grade point average of at least 2.75 on a 4.0 scale.
 Students with an SAT score of 1100 or greater (1650 for exams taken on or after March 1, 2005) or an ACT score of 24 or greater are exempt from the Praxis I requirement.

 Cancellation of loan: The loan is cancelled at the rate of 20% or $3,000, whichever is greater, for each year of full-time teaching in a critical subject or critical geographic area within South Carolina.
 If you teach in both a critical subject and geographic area simultaneously, your loan shall be cancelled at the rate of 33 1/3 % or $5,000, whichever is greater, for each year of full-time teaching.
 The subject areas deemed critical at the time you apply will be honored for cancellation when you begin teaching; critical geographic areas must be deemed critical at the time of your employment.
 If you decide not to teach, the interest rate shall be the rate on the Federal Stafford Loan plus 2%.
 This is a variable rate not to exceed 8.25% adjusted annually.